 State and Federal law enforcement officials, private defense attorneys and public defenders.
 I have been fortunate to have had a wide range of experience with everything from traffic law and civil disputes to

 criminal homicide investigations and major white collar crimes.

 I was fortunate enough to win in both primaries and ran unopposed in the 2013 general election with much help and support from family, friends and the citizens of District 19-3-11.
 I completed training mandated under Title 42 of Pennsylvania Statutes and the Pennsylvania Supreme Court’s Rules of Criminal Procedure and was certified in 2013 by the Minor Judiciary Education Board to hold the Office of Magisterial District Judge.

 Unified Judicial System.
 According to the Pennsylvania Constitution, All courts shall be open; and

 every man for an injury done him in his lands, goods, person or reputation

 shall have remedy by due course of law, without sale, denial or delay.
 Fortunately, York County district

-courts have a great reputation throughout the state and the creation of District Court 19-3-11 through redistricting will
+courts have a great reputation throughout the state and the creation of District Court 19-3-11 through redistricting has

-I look forward to serving to continuing my service to the Citizens of the Commonwealth and District 19-3-11 and hope the people I serve will leave my courtroom knowing that they were treated with fairness and respect.
+I honored to continue serving to the Citizens of the Commonwealth and District 19-3-11 and hope the people I serve will leave my courtroom knowing that they were treated with fairness and respect.